Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/02. ORM & Sequelize.js/README.md

     });
   ```

-1. Finally, begin converting each of the `pets` controller routes to use Sequelize for crudding your core resource?
+1. Finally, begin converting each of the `pets` controller routes to use Sequelize for crudding your core resource.
   1. #new
   1. #create
   1. #show